St. Augustine's Seminary (Toronto): History

 St. Augustine's Seminary was established in 1913 to train diocesan priests.
-The land on which the Seminary was built was previously that of farmer and Anglican Adna Pherrill (1816-1892).
+The land on which the Seminary was built was previously that of farmer and Anglican Adna Pherrill (1816–1892).
 Its construction was funded entirely by Eugene O'Keefe, a wealthy Toronto brewer and philanthropist who died months before its completion.

 The Beaux-Arts architecture structure is topped off with a copper clad dome.
 The architect was Arthur W. Holmes who designed numerous buildings in Toronto, such as St. Patrick's Church, Holy Name Church as well as St. Michael's College, part of the University of Toronto.
 He modelled the college chapel on the refectory of Queen's College, Oxford.

 In 1969 the Toronto School of Theology was created as an independent federation of 7 schools of theology, including the divinity faculties of St. Augustine's Seminary.
 Within its own federation, University of Toronto granted all but theology or divinity degrees.
 Since 1978, by virtue of a change made in its charter, the university has granted theology degrees conjointly with St. Augustine's Seminary and other Toronto School of Theology member institutions.

-A nearby building that had housed classes but had fallen into disuse has been rented by St. John Henry Newman Catholic High School, since the high school's inception in 1973.

-Architects Bogdan Newman Caranci Inc. were responsible for performing an assessment of the building's condition, which was followed by a restoration project.